Task Force 76: History

 2011 – assisted in flood relief efforts in Thailand along with elements of the 31st Marine Expeditionary Unit.

 2012 – Task Force 76 and assigned units directly participated in 12 bi-lateral exercises including Balikatan, Amphibious Landing Exercise, and Explosive Ordnance Disposal Exercise in the Republic of the Philippines, Cobra Gold in Thailand, Foal Eagle, Clear Horizon and Korean Interoperability Training Program in the Republic of Korea, Valiant Shied, Terminal Fury and Keen Sword in Japan.

+2022 - CTF-76 and 3rd Marine Expeditionary Brigade (3d MEB) merged operationally as an integrated naval headquarters to create Expeditionary Strike Group Seven (ESG-7) with Commander, Task Force 76 would serve as Commander of the joint Task Force 76/3, and Commander 3d MEB as deputy commander.

 Forward-deployed CTF 76 ships and commands

-CTF 76 consists of the following units:
+CTF 76 currently consists of the following units: